So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 I’ve been able to find writers that care to listen, learn and adapt to my style of writing, and respect the tone of my blog.

-If you don’t research writers properly, you might run into problems like;
+If you don’t research writers properly, you might run into problems such as –

-- Publishing respun, remashed content from the web.
+- Publishing respun, remashed content from around the web (Not to be mistaken for repurposed content).

 This kind of stuff can really discredit your blog.

-I want you to know that I’m not at all suggesting that outsourcing blog posts is bad business, because it isn’t.
+I want you to know that I’m not at all suggesting that outsourcing blog posts is bad for your business, because it isn’t.

 It’s how you do your outsourcing that really matters.